-Treatment for ovarian cysts
+Surgery for ovarian cysts

-Most of the ovarian cysts can be removed as a key-hole (laparoscopic procedure).
-Three or four small (5-10mm) incisions are made on the tummy wall.
-Camera and special surgical instruments are then inserted to remove the cyst and healthy ovarian tissue is conserved.
-The cyst is then put in a plastic bag, decompressed and removed with no spillage inside the tummy.
-Key-hole surgery avoids the need for a big cut and has the advantage of reduced hospital stay and quick recovery and return to normal life.
+Most ovarian cysts can be removed using a keyhole procedure in which three or four small (5-10mm) incisions are made on the tummy wall.
+Gas is then blown into the pelvis in order to give the surgeon access to the ovaries.
+A camera and special surgical instruments (laparoscope) are then inserted to remove the cyst, whilst healthy ovarian tissue is preserved.
+The cyst is then put in a plastic bag, decompressed and removed, with no spillage inside the tummy.
+Once the cyst has been removed, the incisions will be closed up using dissolvable stiches.

-Do the ovarian cysts always need removal?
+Do ovarian cysts always need removal?

 Will I lose my ovary?

-How can you prevent recurrent ovarian cysts?
+How can I prevent recurrent ovarian cysts?